clinton1719/effective-swe-concepts/content/Java/String vs StringBuffer vs StringBuilder in Java.md

 If asked *"When should I use each?"*:
 - **String** → Immutable data (constants, config, keys, tokens).
 - **StringBuffer** → Concurrent string modifications.
 - **StringBuilder** → Fast string modifications in single-threaded apps.
+## **StringBuffer and StringBuilder does not override equals and hashcode methods and therefore an equals method of same 2 string variables returns false unlike true in case of string**